 That’s your linea nigra.

-It has actually always been there as a fibrous band which runs vertically along your abdomen; it just gets a lot darker when you are pregnant.
+It has actually always been there as a fibrous band that runs vertically along your abdomen; it just gets a lot darker when you are pregnant.

 Pregnancy is an amazing and sometimes scary period, and let’s not forget the roller coaster of emotions!
 When we talk about the changes that come with pregnancy, we are not just talking about the baby bump.
 Your skin too will undergo changes, one of which is the linea nigra which may seem to appear overnight.

 Don’t worry, this is completely normal and it happens to most pregnant women.
-Although, it can be lighter on some and darker on others.
+However, it can be lighter on some and darker on others.

 Table of contents: